BaykushevI/betting-odds-api/README.md

 ## 📖 Project Overview

 This is a comprehensive **learning project** demonstrating professional backend development practices relevant to the **gambling industry**.
-It implements a complete CRUD API with proper architectural patterns, validation, error handling, business logic, and **enterprise-grade logging**.
+It implements a complete CRUD API with proper architectural patterns, validation, error handling, business logic, **enterprise-grade logging**, and **JWT authentication**.

 ### 🎯 Learning Goals